Data Privacy Audit

 Our experts have conducted audits in companies of different sizes and across various industries.
 Thanks to this diverse experience, they know what supervisory authorities focus on and what precedents exist in the field of data privacy.

 Internal experts often lack the time and resources to conduct thorough audits.
-Our experience shows that audits are sometimes treated as routine box‑ticking exercises, without a clear understanding of the real risks for the business.
+Additionally, our experience shows that audits within companies are sometimes treated as routine box-ticking exercises, without a clear understanding of the real risks for the business.

 External experts can look at company processes from the outside and provide an objective perspective.
 We are not interested in imposing unnecessary limitations.
-We aim to propose an implementation plan that supports the company’s development plans.
+We aim to propose an implementation plan that supports the company’s development.

 What is the audit process?